dcoles/ivle/doc/man/roles.rst

 In addition to the abilities of students, tutors have the ability to:

+* Create project groups, and add/remove students from them,
 * View submissions to projects in the offering,
 * Check out (with an external Subversion client) the part of a student or group's Subversion repository which was submitted to a project in the